Deltares-research/lulucf-somers/README.md

 # How to install
-Currently, `lusos` needs be installed in a Python 3.12 environment, install the latest stable release using pip:
+Currently, `lusos` needs be installed in a Python 3.12 environment or higher, install the latest stable release using pip:

 ```powershell
 pip install lusos